 All About Nannies

-Nanny Definition Care for children in private households and provide support and expertise to parents in satisfying children’s physical, emotional, intellectual, and social needs.
+Nanny Example Care for children in private households and provide support and expertise to parents in satisfying children’s physical, emotional, intellectual, and social needs.
 Duties may include meal planning and preparation, laundry and clothing care, organization of play activities and outings, discipline, intellectual stimulation, language activities, and transportation.

 - Organize and conduct age-appropriate recreational activities, such as games, arts and crafts, sports, walks, and play dates.